 And no, you are not being difficult.
 The cruise personell and cabin crew work really hard to give you an unforgettable experience.
 You have to give them the chance to be there for you.

 11. Are you celebrating a special occasion?

 Let the cruise line know when making a cruise booking!
 Often the cruise line offers special packaging and gifts if you are celebrating.

 And again, do tell them.
-Give the cruise personell and cabin crew the opportunity to dazzle you!
+Give the cruise personel and cabin crew the opportunity to dazzle you!

 12. Ask the cruise line about flight, hotel, and transfer packages

 Ask the cruise line about flight, hotel and transfer packages they can offer to tie in with your cruise booking.
 Fly-cruise packages are the best for those of us who do not want to book our own flights, hotels and taxis!
 Find our more about what you can do in your departure city for a pre-cruise adventure on our destination pages.
 Right now we have fantastic detailed itineraries for many cruises from cities, including if you book a cruise from Rome, Barcelona, London, Venice, Amsterdam, Stockholm and Southampton!